Investors – Corporate Governance

 The Board has established the following Committees with formally designated rules and responsibilities.
 Each Committee has a majority of non-Executives Directors.
 The Committees are:

 The function of this Committee is to review and recommend compensation strategies in order to recruit and retain Executive Board members of a sufficient calibre to deliver the Group’s business plan.
-Members are Michael Collins (Chairman) and Clive Thomson, both of whom are independent non-Executive Directors.
 The Terms of Reference for this Committee can be seen at: Remuneration Committee’s Terms of Reference.

 The function of this Committee is to review the audited financial statements and the report of the Group’s appointed auditors, and to oversee the procedures relating to risk reduction.
 They oversee the effectiveness of resultant corrective and/or preventative measures.
-Members are Michael Collins (Chairman) and Clive Thomson, both of whom are independent non-Executive Directors.
 The Terms of Reference for this Committee can be seen at: Audit Committee’s Terms of Reference.

 This Committee’s remit is to meet as necessary to consider appointments to the Board of Directors and to co-ordinate succession planning.
-Members are Michael Collins (Chairman) and Clive Thomson, both of whom are independent non-Executive Directors and the Managing Director.
+Members are Mark Cubitt (Chairman) and the CEO.
 The Terms of Reference for this Committee can be seen at: Nominations Committee’s Terms of Reference.

-The roles of the Chairman, Managing Director and Company Secretary are as follows:
+The roles of the Chairman, CEO and Company Secretary are as follows:

 The Chairman has overall responsibility for corporate governance and promoting high standards throughout the Group.
 Leading and chairing the Board is another key responsibility by ensuring that the Committees are properly structured, quorate and have the appropriate information and resources with which to perform their functions.
 The Chairman is instrumental in developing strategy and setting objectives for the Group and overseeing communication between the Group and its shareholders.

-The Managing Director provides leadership and management to the Group.
-The Managing Director pushes the development of objectives, strategies and performance standards whilst also overseeing and managing key risks that may be present and also keeps the Board updated on employee and other key stakeholders on relevant matters.
+The CEO provides leadership and management to the Group.
+The CEO pushes the development of objectives, strategies and performance standards whilst also overseeing and managing key risks that may be present and also keeps the Board updated on employee and other key stakeholders on relevant matters.
 Investor relations are another key role to ensure that communication with the Group’s existing shareholders and financial institutions is maintained.

 The Company Secretary is responsible for providing a clear and timely information flow to the Board and its Committees and supports the Board on matters of corporate governance and risk.
 This role is fulfilled by Cargil Management Services Ltd. The Company Secretary is responsible for ensuring that Board procedures are followed, and applicable rules and regulations are complied with.
 In addition they can act as a link between the Company and shareholders on matters of governance and investor relations ensuring that the Board is kept informed of their opinions.